-Pursuant to the provisions of Section 108 and other applicable provisions, if any, of the Companies Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014, as amended and Regulation 44 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations"), the Company is pleased to provide to its Members, facility to exercise their right to vote on resolutions proposed to be passed at the AGM by electronic means.
+- 27. Information and Instructions for e-voting and joining the e-AGM of Company are as follows: - Pursuant to the provisions of Section 108 and other applicable provisions, if any, of the Companies Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014, as amended and Regulation 44 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations"), the Company is pleased to provide to its Members, facility to exercise their right to vote on resolutions proposed to be passed at the AGM by electronic means.
 The Members may cast their votes using electronic voting system from any place (viz. 'remote e-voting').
-The Company has engaged the services of Kfin Technologies Private Limited ("Kfin") as the Agency to provide e-voting facility to members.

-- 2. The Board of Directors of the Company has appointed Shri P. N. Parikh (FCS 327) or failing him Shri Mitesh Dhabliwala (FCS 8331) or failing him Ms. Sarvari Shah (FCS9697) of Parikh & Associates, Practicing Company Secretaries as Scrutinizer to scrutinize the voting during the AGM and remote e-voting process in a fair and transparent manner and they have communicated their willingness to be appointed and will be available for the said purpose. - 3.
-Voting right of the Members shall be reckoned in proportion to their shares held in the paid-up equity share capital of the Company as on Friday, September 11, 2020 (the "Cut- off date").
-Person who is not a member as on the cut-off date should treat the Notice for information purposes only. - 4.
+The Company has engaged the services of Kfin Technologies Private Limited ("Kfin") as the Agency to provide e-voting facility to members. - 2.
+The Board of Directors of the Company has appointed Shri P. N. Parikh (FCS 327) or failing him Shri Mitesh Dhabliwala (FCS 8331) or failing him Ms. Sarvari Shah (FCS9697) of Parikh & Associates, Practicing Company Secretaries as Scrutinizer to scrutinize the voting during the AGM and remote e-voting process in a fair and transparent manner and they have communicated their willingness to be appointed and will be available for the said purpose. - Voting right of the Members shall be reckoned in proportion to their shares held in the paid-up equity share capital of the Company as on Thursday, June 24, 2021 (the "Cut- off date").
+Person who is not a member as on the cut-off date should treat the Notice for information purpose only. - 4.
 A person, whose name is recorded in the Register of Members or in the register of beneficial owners maintained by the depositories (viz.
-CDSL/NSDL) as on the cut-off date i.e. Friday, September 11, 2020 only shall be entitled to avail the facility of remote e-voting for the resolutions placed in the AGM.
-Those Members, who will be present in the AGM through VC / OAVM facility and have not cast their vote on the Resolutions through remote e-voting and are otherwise not barred from doing so, shall be eligible to vote through e-voting system during the AGM. - 5.
-The Members who have cast their vote by remote e-voting prior to the AGM may also attend/ participate in the AGM through VC/OAVM but shall not be entitled to cast their vote again. - Any person who becomes a Member of the Company after sending the Notice of the meeting but on or before the cut-off date viz.
-Friday September 11, 2020 may obtain the USER ID and Password in the manner as mentioned below or may write an email on ganesh.patro@kfintech. com for obtaining support in this regard. - a.
-If the mobile number of the Member is registered against Folio No. / DP ID Client ID, the Member may send SMS : MYEPWD <space> E-Voting Event number+ Folio No. (in case of physical shareholders) or DP ID Client ID (in case of dematted shareholders) to 9212993399.
+CDSL/NSDL) as on the cut-off date i.e. Thursday, June 24, 2021 only shall be entitled to avail the facility of remote e-voting for the resolutions placed in the AGM.
+Those Members, who will be present in the AGM through VC/OAVM facility and have not cast their vote on the Resolutions through remote e-voting and are otherwise not barred from doing so, shall be eligible to vote through e-voting system during the AGM. - 5.
+The Members who have cast their vote by remote e-voting prior to the AGM may also attend/participate in the AGM through VC/OAVM but shall not be entitled to cast their vote again. - 6.
+The remote e-voting facility will be available during the following period: